michlujj/Diabetes_prediction_PyTorch/README.md

 1) To identify the factors that causes diabetes based on patients' medical history

 2) To build a PyTorch ANN prediction model that can predict if the patient will develop diabetes based on a given set of characteristics.

+Dataset is highly imbalanced, only 8.5% of patients have Diabetes

+Thus, AUC and F1 scores are used to compute the accuracy rate of the prediction model

+AdaBoost classifier prediction model has the highest AUC score = 89.25%.

+Factors assciated with being Diabetic: 1) HbA1c level, 2) blood glucose level, 3) age, 4) BMI, 5) Hypertension